wizardfiction/sui-validator-ops/README.md

 ## Running

 The program can be run either via the included Dockerfile, or directly with node (look in package.json).

+When running locally, make sure to populate the environment variables in a `.env` file.

 ## Current shortcomings